 The wonderful thing about hiking is that everyone can do it!
-Whether you start on short, paved trails, or go for more advanced routes – there’s an option for people of all abilities.
+Whether you start on short, paved trails or set out on a more advanced – there’s an option for people of all abilities.

 Apps like AllTrails make it easy to find pet friendly trails with the right level of difficulty.
 And once you’ve chosen your destination, you’ll just need to make a few preparations to ensure you all stay safe.

 Tips For Hiking With Dogs

 If you’re not sure how your dog will do on a hike, start by lengthening the walks in your neighborhood and slowly build up his endurance.
 When he’s ready, try some short hikes and then gradually add distance.